diogoneves07/bemtvjs/README.md

 Whenever this list is changed (eg `$.list.push(item)`), Bemtv will detect and use the transform function again and rederize the change.

-> The transform functions can be incredibly powerful because with Brackethtml we can even return the CSS-In-JS markup so we can focus on the data structure.
+> The transform functions can be incredibly powerful because with Brackethtml we can even return the markup with CSS-In-JS, so we can focus on the data structure.

 #### Built-in transform functions